fetinin/blog/content/posts/Fundamentals of software architecture overview/Part 1. Who is an Architect?/index.md

 ---
-title: Fundamentals of software architecture review.
+title: Fundamentals of software architecture book overview.
 Part 1.
 Who is an Architect?
 date: 2022-11-04
 draft: false
 tags:
-  - book/review
+  - book
   - architecture
 ---

-{{< css >}}img {max-width: 50%}{{< /css >}}
-Fundamentals of software architecture is book by Mark Richards and Neal Ford — hands-on practitioners who have taught software architecture classes professionally for years—focus on architecture principles that apply across all technology stacks.
+[Fundamentals of software architecture](https://www.amazon.com/Fundamentals-Software-Architecture-Comprehensive-Characteristics/dp/1492043451) is a book by Mark Richards and Neal Ford — hands-on practitioners who have taught software architecture classes professionally for years—focus on architecture principles that apply across all technology stacks.

 This book left me with good basis of what role software architect plays in a company and extended my knowledge of different architecture patterns.
 In the following series of articles I'll write about topics from this book that I liked most.

-## Who is software architect?
+## Who is a software architect?

-Authors wrote a whole chapter called "Introduction" about that.

-The industry as a whole has struggled to precisely define "software architecture".
+The industry as a whole has struggled to precisely define "software architect".
 His role car range from expert programmer up to defining the strategic technical direction for the company.
 However, there are eight core expectations placed on a software architect irrespective of any given role, title, or job description:

 * Make architecture decisions[^1]
 * Continually analyze the architecture[^2]